-In this week's Whiteboard Walkthrough, Bharat Baddepudi, engineer on the MapR-DB team, explains how documents in MapR-DB are inserted and updated.
+In this week's Whiteboard Walkthrough, Bharat Baddepudi, engineer on the MapR Database team, explains how documents in MapR Database are inserted and updated.

 Here's the unedited transcription: